Survey

 Arguably,

-since the cost of increasing the sample size is minimal.
-In contrast,
+surveys since the cost of increasing the sample size is minimal.

-the cost of increasing the sample size in a mail survey rises quickly
+In contrast, the cost of increasing the sample size in a mail

 Klez?